Tanisha Wright: WNBA career

 In 2017, it was announced that Wright would be sitting out part of the 2017 WNBA season to rest.

 On March 13, 2018, Wright signed a free agent contract with the Minnesota Lynx.

 Wright was traded back to the New York Liberty on April 11, 2019, in exchange for a second-round draft pick in the 2020 WNBA draft.
 Following the 2019 season, Wright announced her retirement.

 Coaching career

+Wright began her coaching career while still playing in the WNBA as an assistant at the University of North Carolina at Charlotte 49ers in 2017.

 The Las Vegas Aces announced the hiring of Wright as an assistant coach in 2020.
-Wright was known as a defensive specialist and helped coached the Aces into one of the league’s best defensive teams.
+Wright was known as a defensive specialist and helped coach the Aces into one of the league's best defensive teams.

-Head Coach

 On October 12, 2021, Wright was announced as the head coach of the Atlanta Dream.
+On October 2, 2024, the Dream announced that it had parted ways with Wright.

+On January 4, 2025, Wright was named an assistant coach for the Chicago Sky under head coach Tyler Marsh.